stuartcraig100/rangecroquetatmaleny.org.au/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.6.x of the free version correspond to changes made in 2.16.6.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.8.x of the free version correspond to changes made in 2.16.8.x of the paid version.

+= 1.16.10 - 23/Mar/2019 =

+* FEATURE: Added support for backing up and restoring SQL triggers
+* FIX: Prevent the downloader UI being removed before it's complete in the case of multi-archive sets (regression)
+* TWEAK: Refactor the restore code and use jobdata to save information about the restore rather than using $_POST data
+* TWEAK: Automatically show the UpdraftClone admin UI for UpdraftClone developers for easier debugging
+* TWEAK: Prevent a PHP notice with certain exclusion settings
+* TWEAK: Add a mention of UpdraftClone in WP's PHP version notice and WooCommerce's "untested extensions" notice
+* TWEAK: Add 5.1 to the built-in list of available UpdraftClone WP versions

+= 1.16.8 - 13/Mar/2019 =

+* FIX: If requesting clone credentials that were not ready, the loop could rapidly repeat instead of waiting the intended time
+* TWEAK: Some background updates checks (paid versions) that were intended to be suppressed, weren't being.

 = 1.16.7 - 11/Mar/2019 =